 In 1709 Jacques Pineau de Viennay III was born – the first son of Baron Jacques Pineau de Viennay II and Marguerite de Gennes – and heir to the family’s estate.
 In 1718, Pineau de Viennay II, using his wife’s fortune, purchased Lucé and Pruillé, including an “old walled castle of high walls”, ponds, meadows, farms, and mills.
 This purchase was an elevation in society for the Pineau de Viennay family, as well as a source of income from cloth, crops, poultry, butter and wax.

-Jacques Pineau de Viennay III was a prodigal son with political aspirations and became a trusted confident of King Louis XV.
+Jacques Pineau de Viennay III was a prodigal son with political aspirations and became a trusted confidant of King Louis XV.
 By the mid-eighteenth century Baron Pineau de Viennay III, referred to as the Baron de Lucé, was responsible for the administration of all of Eastern France.
 In 1750, the Baron decided to replace the heavily fortified medieval castle in the village of Le Grand-Lucé with a modern palace.
 Mathieu de Bayeux, an architect and engineer famous for having designed the longest bridge in the world, the Pont Wilson on the Loire river, was engaged to design a truly state-of-the-art structure.
 Baron Jacques Pineau de Viennay was passionate about design and architecture – demanding the most modern ideas for his new château.
 The Baron embraced the new ideas of the Age of Enlightenment and viewed the feudal concepts and medieval design as obsolete.
 Work began in 1760 and by 1764, the forty-five thousand square foot chateau and supporting buildings were completed.